gamechanger/dusty/docs/architecture.md

 talk to other apps and services simply by using the names of those apps and services as hostnames.

-Docker Compose can set many other Docker options as well; for example, Dusty uses it to forward the internally determined VM ports to any in-container port that an app or service specifies in its Dusty specs.
+Docker Compose can set many other Docker options as well.
+For example, Dusty uses it to forward the internally determined VM ports to any in-container port that an app or service specifies in its Dusty specs.